 - This can include event evaluations, needs inventories, formatting, reporting, distribution, application, and cataloging of assessment data.

 - Maintaining objectivity in conducting assessments.

-- The Assessment Coordinator may provide guidance in regards to assessment of programs, including but not limited to the following areas
+- The Assessment Coordinator may provide guidance regarding assessment of programs, including but not limited to the following areas:

 - Mission and Outcomes